markymawk/BrawlCratePlugins/README.md

 Set all of the model's materials' FogIndex or LightSetIndex values to the entered value (-1 to 20).

 ## 4.5 PAT0 Set Palettes to Texture Name
-**Usage:** Right-click any PAT0, PAT0 texture entry, or PAT0 material entry
+**Usage:** Right-click any PAT0, PAT0 texture entry, PAT0 material entry, or AnmTexPat brres group

 Set each frame's palette within a PAT0 entry to match the name of the texture on that frame.